betaflight/betaflight.com/docs/wiki/archive/GPS-Rescue-v4-5.md

   -- set throttle full up
   -- use taps of the pitch/roll stick to trim the acc. eg tap left 5-10 times to fix a tendency to drift right.

-- A working GPS module that supports UBlox commands. `set GPS_PROVIDER = GPS_UBLOX` enables `UBLOX` mode.
-This is recommended and is now the default.
-We support M6 through M10 UBlox hardware.
+- A working GPS module that supports UBlox commands.
+UBlox is recommended and is now the default.
+We support M6 through M10 UBlox modules.
+- If the GPS module doesn't support UBlox, NMEA can be used, but is not recommended unless you know how to check the module output, and re-configure its default power-on state.
+See the previous note about NMEA.

 :::note
 Modules with a backup battery will regain satellites more quickly during subsequent power cycles.
 :::

-- if the GPS doesn't support `UBLOX`, NMEA can be used to provide basic latitude, longitude, height and speed information.
-The GPS port must be manually configured to match the serial rate of the module.
-NMEA should not be relied on for a rescue unless it has been configured (using uCenter or pyGPSclient) to send position data at 5hz, to connect at 38400 baud or higher, and to not send any junk that we don't need.
-Our support for NMEA is currently very limited.

 - When checking a new GPS unit, connect up in Configurator and check how quickly satellites are gained, while stable on a desk outdoors.
 The Status CLI command should report baud rate set and returned, and (for UBlox only) the module type.